jrandj/java-11/README.md

     }
     ```

-1. The parameterName and expression are contained wtihin the lambda expression.
+1. The parameterName and expression are contained within the lambda expression.

 1. A lambda expression can be written only where the target type is an interface with exactly one abstract method.
 Such an interface is known as a **functional interface**.